JustNWaters/ExileMultiMap/MultiMap/MultiMap/Compatibility/EnigmaRevive.md

-To get Enigma Revive to work you need to edit the following file.
+To get Enigma Revive to work with MultiMap, you will need to perform one of the 2 options below:

 Easy Option
 1. Copy the included 'enigma_exile_revive.pbo' and overwrite '@Engima\Addons\enigma_exile_revive.pbo' (Possibly in your @exileserver\addons folder)